ychding11/ychding11.github.io/_posts/2021-11-30-OGL-Programming.md

         return -1;
     }

+    /*
-    /* Make the window's context current */ glfwMakeContextCurrent(window);
+      - Make the window's context current
+      - Before calling OpenGL APIs, firstly need to have a current context of the correct type
+      - A context can only be current for a single thread at one time
+      - A thread can only have a single context current at one time */ glfwMakeContextCurrent(window);

+    /*
+	- If the interval is 0, the swap will take place immediately when glfwSwapBuffers is called
+    - Otherwise, at least interval retraces will wait between each buffer swap */ glfwSwapInterval(1);

     /* Loop until the user closes the window */ while (!glfwWindowShouldClose(window))
     {
         /* Render here */
         glClear(GL_COLOR_BUFFER_BIT);

+        /*
-        /* Swap front and back buffers */ glfwSwapBuffers(window);
+         - Swap front and back buffers
+         - GLFW windows are by default double buffered
+         - The front buffer is being displayed while the back buffer is being rendered to */ glfwSwapBuffers(window);

-        /* Poll for and process events */ glfwPollEvents();
+        /* Poll for and process events */
+        /*
+         - The order of arrival of events is not guaranteed to be consistent across platforms.
+        */
+        glfwPollEvents();
     }

+    /*
+     - Before application exits, developer should terminate the initialized GLFW library.
+    */
     glfwTerminate();
     return 0;
 }
 ```

 ### Manipulation